ARPspoofing/Peggle/README.md

 ### Game Engine Pegs

-The Game Engine views `Peg` as a `GameObject` since `Peg` is a subclass of `GameObject`.
-Therefore, most of the functions in the GameEngine are able to handle various forms of `GameObjects`, not just `Peg`.
+The Game Engine views `Peg`, `Sharp`, and `ObstacleObject` as a `GameObject` since all of the three are subclasses of `GameObject`.
+Therefore, most of the functions in the GameEngine are able to handle various forms of `GameObjects`.
 Consequently, in the future, should there be multiple other subclasses of `GameObject`, the GameEngine would still be able to function, maintaining openness to extension and closure for modifications.

 This capability stems from the GameEngine utilizing a pattern similar to the Visitor pattern.
 Essentially, the methods in `GameEngineBody` accept a general `GameObject` type variable.
 Subsequently, these methods invoke the variable's method, which would be implemented differently in various subclasses of `GameObjects`.
 Here is one example: